VizIoT-com/viziot-mqtt-client-nodejs/README.md

 <a name="constructor"></a>
-### Конструктор let viziotMQTTClient = new viziotMQTT(keyDevice, passDevice [, mqttHost])
+### Constructor let viziotMQTTClient = new viziotMQTT(keyDevice, passDevice [, mqttHost])
-- keyDevice: ключ устройства с сайта VizIoT.com
+- keyDevice: device key from VizIoT.com
-- passDevice: пароль устройства с сайта VizIoT.com
+- passDevice: device password from VizIoT.com
-- mqttHost: не обязательный параметр. По умолчанию "mqtt://viziot.com:48651"
+- mqttHost: optional parameter.
+Default is "mqtt://viziot.com:48651"

 <a name="connect"></a>
-### Подключение к серверу viziotMQTTClient.connect([callback])
+### Connecting to the server viziotMQTTClient.connect([callback])
-- callback: не обязательный параметр. Если указать, то будет вызван, когда MQTT клиент подключится к серверу.
+- callback: optional parameter.
+If specified, it will be called when the MQTT client connects to the server.

 <a name="sendDataToVizIoT"></a>
-### Отправка данных на сервер viziotMQTTClient.sendDataToVizIoT(data [, callback])
+### Sending data to the server viziotMQTTClient.sendDataToVizIoT(data [, callback])
-- data: данные для отправки на сервер можно передавать строку в формате JSON или объект (ассоциативный массив).
+- data: data to be sent to the server can be a string in JSON format or an object (associative array).
-- callback: не обязательный параметр. Принимает два параметра:
+- callback: optional parameter.
+Accepts two parameters:
-  - err: если есть ошибка, то будет указано ее текстовое описание, в противном случае undefined.
+  - err: if there is an error, its text description will be specified, otherwise undefined.
-  - isSend: при удачной отправки true при ошибке fasle.
+  - isSend: on a successful send true on a fasle error.

 <a name="startListenCommands"></a>
-### Обработчик получаемых команд viziotMQTTClient.startListenCommands(callback)
+### Handler of received commands viziotMQTTClient.startListenCommands(callback)
-- callback: если на устройство поступила команда, то вызывается функция callback с двумя параметрами:
+- callback: if the device receives a command, the callback function with two parameters is called:
-    - parameter - ключ команды или параметра
+    - parameter - command or parameter key
-    - value - значение 0 или 1
+      - value - value 0 or 1